Myanmar's military overturned a democratic election. Now they're warning protesters not to 'destroy democracy' - Local News 8

 In his address, Min Aung Hlaing said that a new election commission had been formed and it is inspecting the voting lists.

-Analysts have said the military’s justification of its takeover does not stand up because by seizing power, the military violated its own constitution that it drafted in 2008.
+Analysts have said the military’s justification of its takeover does not stand up because the seizure of power was illegal, and in doing so the military violated its own constitution that it drafted in 2008.

+“The military claims that its actions are according to the constitution.
+But this is a coup and the military have bent the rules to suit their interests.
+It is hard now for anyone to take the military-drafted 2008 constitution seriously,” said Melissa Crouch, law professor at University of New South Wales, Australia and author of “The Constitution of Myanmar.”

 Civilian leader Suu Kyi has been held incommunicado since she was detained hours before the military took control.
 She is under house arrest, charged with breaching the import-export law, while ousted President Win Myint is accused of violating the natural disaster management law — charges that have been described as “trumped up.”